FusterTormo/BioinfoWorkshop/README.md

 ## Working in cluster
 * ssh &rarr; Connect to cluster
 * qsub &rarr; Send bash script to execute in cluster
+* qstat &arr; Check status of our jobs
+* qdel &rarr; Delete the job